gmmorris/meze/docs/componentization.md

 I guess the rest of the Javascript community is much more practical than I am, because I found myself much more concerned with *why* it worked than anyone else I talked to.

 ### From Function to Component
+It wasn't until I started analysing the React API that I got my "AHA!" moment.
-Analysing React, what I realised was that a direct parallel can be made between the API of Functional Composition and the React API.
+What I realised was that a direct parallel can be made between the API of Functional Composition and the React API.

 Lets break down the API of Functional Composition and label the different building blocks:
 ```javascript